Table of Contents Show

-Nothing beats the subway when it comes to getting around the city.
+Nothing beats the subway when it comes to getting around the City.
 The whole system operates 24 hours a day, seven days a week, on 36 lines with 472 stations.
 On any given weekday, as many as 5.7 million riders pass through it.
-Despite how hectic it can be at times, getting around on it is super easy.
+Despite how hectic it can be at times, getting around to it is super easy.

-Anyone who uses the subway a lot will want to think about getting an unlimited MetroCard.
-This can be had for $33 for one week or $127 for one month.
-People aged 65 or over, and those with disabilities can get a reduced fare of 50%.
+Anyone who uses the subway will want to think about getting an unlimited MetroCard.
+Tan be had for $33 for one week or $127 for one month.
+People aged 65 or over and those with disabilities can get a reduced fare of 50%.

 There are so many subway lines that it’s almost impossible to memorize them.
 Even locals have to consult a map from time to time.
 The easiest way to plan any trip is to use Google Maps or the MTA website.
-It’s probably also a good idea to carry around a physical map in case you need it.
+It’s probably also a good idea to carry around a physical map if you need it.
 You can get free maps from booth attendants or download one.
-Also, although the subway operates 24 hours a day, service can be a bit sporadic between midnight and 6 am, as well as weekends.
+Also, although the subway operates 24 hours a day, service can be a bit sporadic between midnight and 6 am and on weekends.
 Service disruptions are also quite common.
-You can check for these on the MTA website, or just use Google Maps which takes account of these disruptions.
+You can check for these on the MTA Website just using Google Maps, which takes account of these disruptions.

 Extra tip: the easiest way to peg yourself as an outsider is to refer to the subway as the “metro” or “underground.”
 New Yorkers nearly always refer to it as either the “subway” or the “train.”

-Being an island city (of sorts), NYC has a few ferry options.
-The main ones being the NYC Ferry and Staten Island Ferry.
+NYC has a few ferry options, being an island city (of sorts).
+The main ones are the NYC Ferry and Staten Island, Ferry.

-The NYC Ferry is a relatively new arrival to the city which launched in 2017 and now has four lines with another two planned.
-At present, there are 21 terminals and 23 boats in operation which connect Manhattan, Brooklyn, and Queens.
+The NYC Ferry is a relatively new arrival to the City, which launched in 2017 and now has four lines with another two planned.
+There are 21 terminals and 23 boats in operation that connect Manhattan, Brooklyn, and Queens.
 There are also routes to Roosevelt Island, Governors Island, and Rockaway Beach.
 Ferry rides cost the same amount as a subway ride.
 You can check the route map and schedule on their website.

 The Staten Island Ferry has been in operation since 1905 and serves both for sightseeing and commuting.
 You can board the ferry from Manhattan at Whitehall Ferry Terminal.
 The journey takes about 25 minutes and, best of all, it’s completely free.

-Then there’s NY Waterway which operates four commuter lines along with various points in Manhattan and New Jersey.
-There are even free shuttle buses in Midtown and Downtown Manhattan, as well as New Jersey that transport people to and from the ferry terminals.
+Then there’s NY Waterway, which operates four commuter lines along with various points in Manhattan and New Jersey.
+There are even free shuttle buses in Midtown and Downtown Manhattan and New Jersey that transport people to and from the ferry terminals.

 For those not on a budget and in a hurry, there are several helicopter services.
-Liberty Helicopters run several tours around the city and can even do private flights for proposals and marriage ceremonies.
-Helicopter Flight Services has several options include the Deluxe Tour which takes you all around the city.
+Liberty Helicopters run several tours around the City and can even do private flights for proposals and marriage ceremonies.
+Helicopter Flight Services has several options that include the Deluxe Tour, which takes you all around the City.
 One of the most popular options is Downtown Manhattan Heliport, which is widely used by business executives working on Wall St.

-- The subway is the best options for getting around during the day time.
+- The subway is the best option for getting around during the daytime.

 - Between midnight and 6 am, check your trip planning apps as routes and lines can change.